Home Warranty Plumbing Coverage: What's Included & What's Not

 Pincher's Pro Tip

 Compare multiple home warranty providers before signing.
-Pricing, coverage caps, and service fees vary widely.
-One provider may offer unlimited plumbing coverage while another caps it at $1,000 per incident — a difference that could cost you thousands.
+Pricing, coverage caps, and service fees vary widely in 2026.
+One provider may offer high plumbing limits while another caps coverage at $500 per term, a difference that could cost you thousands.

 Common Home Warranty Plumbing Exclusions